Pathology and Research Technician

 Since 2016, I have worked on the Disease Risk Analysis and Health Surveillance (DRAHS) project at the Institute of Zoology, along with Dr Tony Sainsbury and Jenny Jaffe.
 This project looks at examining any risks of diseases in wild animal translocations and reintroductions, and aims to reduce this risk as much as possible using disease risk analysis and post-release health surveillance techniques, which involve collaborative work with other British conservation organizations as well as field work at the translocation sites.
 We work towards promoting as much biodiversity as possible within England, by researching reintroduction protocols of more endangered British species such as pool frogs (Pelophylax lessonae), and common dormouse (Muscardinus avellanarius), We also monitor disease occurrences in reintroduction sites and write reports on our findings which can be used by other organizations to assist with their reintroduction methods.

-Since mid-2017 I have also started working on the Bats and Bugs as a research technician, under Professor Andrew Cunningham and Louise Gibson.
+During mid-2017 I started working on the Bats and Bugs project as a research technician, under Professor Andrew Cunningham and Louise Gibson.
 The project looks at the epidemiology of zoonotic viruses in African bats, in particular henipaviruses, Lagos bat virus and filoviruses.
-We are also currently setting up a database which is an archive of over 25,000 samples collected in the last ten years in association with the Bats and Bugs research.
+I was involved in the archiving of over 25,000 samples collected in the last ten years in association with the Bats and Bugs research.

 Januszczak, I, Michaels, C. "Is behavioural enrichment always a success?
 Comparing food presentation strategies in an insectivorous lizard (Plica plica)."
 Applied Animal Behaviour Science 183 (2016): 95-103.